Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

-It is the only area of photography where the photographer is solely responsible for the well being of the subject.
+Newborn photography is a genre that focuses on capturing newborn babies.
+It is the only area of photography where the photographer needs to have the well being of the subject as the main priority.
 Safety is key.

 The great thing is, you will have parents who can act as your assistants, holding and posing the baby.
-They can also make them laugh, and easily put them back to sleep.
+They can also make them laugh, and put them back to sleep.

 This doesn’t mean you shouldn’t invest in a few pieces of equipment to help this process.

 Both of these cameras provide great quality images, able to produce large prints.

 This doesn’t mean they can’t fall, roll over or pull faces that are less than admirable.